-The Federal Trade Commission (FTC) has released a video that explains how companies can leverage NIST’s Cybersecurity Framework and FTC’s own “Start with Security” guidelines to greatly improve security in their organization.
+Several years ago, the Federal Trade Commission (FTC) released a good video that is still highly relevent today.
+The video explains how companies can leverage NIST’s Cybersecurity Framework to greatly improve security in their organization.
 In this article, we highlight the five key tenants from the framework and how they could have possibly prevented FTC action and penalties.

-First, a very brief overview of the Cybersecurity framework is outlined in Figure A below.
+First, a brief overview of the Cybersecurity Framework is outlined in Figure 1 below.
 The framework is composed of a “Framework Core” as defined by the National Institute of Standards and Technology (NIST) as a “set of activities to achieve specific cybersecurity outcomes, and reference examples of guidance on how to achieve those outcomes.”

 Each of the functions are then divided into categories to define more specific security practices and capabilities (e.g., asset management, access control).

-Subcategories describe more detailed or technical controls needed to meet objectives within each category.
-Informative references can be used to refer to industry standards and best practices (e.g., NIST “Special Publications” or ISO 27001 standards).
+Subcategories further describe more detailed or technical security controls that are needed to meet objectives within each category.
+To add, Informative references can also be used to refer to industry standards and best practices (e.g., NIST “Special Publications” or ISO 27001 standards).

 The FTC emphasizes that the Cybersecurity Framework is not a “one-sized-fits-all” approach to managing cybersecurity risks and is certainly not a checklist.
-Rather, the framework can be used by businesses as best practices and “common language” to consider when building a cybersecurity program.
+Rather, businesses should use the framework as best practices and “common language” to consider when building a cybersecurity program.

-It is important to note that the Framework is also closely related to the FTC’s work on data security (see video).
+In addition, it is noteworthy that the Framework is closely related to the FTC’s work on data security (see video).
 For instance, the FTC has undertaken substantial efforts over the past decade to promote data security protections such as: